kushagra-xo/blog/content/posts/what-is-ui-ux?/index.md

 ![ui](ui.png)

 ## What is UX?
 UX is a broader concept that stands for user experience.
 It's a superset of UI, emphasizing the end-user experience aspect of design.
 UX designers ensures that the digital landscape is not just elegant but effortlessly functional through rigourous testing.
 A good UX appropriately solves the user problem and is accessible to all irrespective of their disabilities.
-Your dress can be as beautiful as you it to be, but it cant' be functional if it doesn't have enough pockets, or keeps you warm when it's cold.
+Your dress can be as beautiful as you want it to be, but it cant' be functional if it doesn't have enough pockets, or keeps you warm when it's cold.

 > Fact: UX is not limted digitally, it can encompass things like chairs, door locks and even clothes as i mentioned above.